mzurzolo/STBS/Linux/README.md

   * If you DON'T see any of the words above, [open an issue](https://github.com/mzurzolo/STBS/issues).

+#### First time setup

-6. Once you successfully boot your flash drive, follow the setup prompts:
+* Once you successfully boot your flash drive, follow the setup prompts:
   * Set timezone and keyboard info
   ![rpd_timezone](Pictures/rpd_set_timezone.png)
   * You don't need to change your password unless you want to